uccser/cs-field-guide/docs/source/author/translations.rst

   The only text to translate is 'The parity magic trick'.

-- Text within Scratch tags should be translated using Scratchblocks syntax.

 If you are unsure how to translate a line, please leave it for another translator.